Merchandising: Silent persuasion

 As promotional merchandise acquires a larger portion of companies' annual budgets, its appearance in the hands of unintended recipients increases.
 However, this has been found to generate a positive outcome for companies without any additional effort after producing the merchandise because of the concept of silent persuasion.
-The concept theorizes that even without the acknowledgement of the brand being promoted on the merchandise, the individual utilizing it is affected in their future actions as a consumer.
+The concept theorizes that even without the acknowledgement of the brand being promoted on the merchandise, the individual using it is affected in their future actions as a consumer.
 Furthermore, a 2019 study found that the tactile usage of the products produced a greater response in consumers than a solely visual interaction with a product such as posters.
 This study concluded that considering allotting a greater sum of money to smaller pieces of merchandising that promote a brand would benefit newer companies that have yet to become quickly recognizable.